How to make academic writing more readable with layout

 - Don’t use simply a one-word subheading

-2. Make shorter paragraphs
+2. Make paragraphs shorter

-Guidelines for Paragraph length
+Guidelines for paragraph length

 3. Use numbered/bulleted lists